How To Make A Sourdough Starter- Free Guide

 Once you’ve downloaded your free guide and gathered your ingredients and tools you are ready to make your very own sourdough starter!

-Day 1: Establishing Your Starter
+Day 1: Creating the Starter

 1. Gather Your Ingredients: You’ll need quality all-purpose flour and filtered water.